inaka/serpents/SPTS-REST-API.md

 The currently supported events are:

 ###### ``game_status``
-The event data is a json representation of a game, like the result from `GET /games/:game_id`
+The event data is a json representation of a game (see below)

 ###### ``serpent_added``
 The event data is a json representation of a serpent (see below)